SCOTT SIMON, HOST:

-NOCERA: Yeah.
-Although they did drop out of the Big East.
-But you have, you know, Syracuse is going to join the ACC next year, the Big East is basically blown up.
-You know, this massive realignment, which cannot possibly be good for college sports.
+NOCERA: Yes, although they did drop out of the Big East.
+But you have - you know, Syracuse is going to join the ACC next year, the Big East is basically blown up; you know, this massive realignment, which cannot possibly be good for college sports.
 It's destroying lots of great rivalries.
 And yet, the NCAA is sitting there twiddling its thumbs.
-So, there is a powerful sense that Nero is fiddling while Rome is burning.
+So there is a powerful sense that Nero is fiddling while Rome is burning.

 SIMON: Certainly, President Emmert had some response.

 SIMON: Can I add something else to the list?
-Kevin Ware of Louisville suffered this devastating injury.
+Kevin Ware, of Louisville, suffered this devastating injury.
 He vows he'll play again; doctors say he may.
 But realistically, you have to wonder if his playing career is at an end.
-So, what does happen to Kevin Ware induce top high school players now to say, look, I'm going to skip even a year of college because if I get hurt, I've nothing to show for it?
+So does what happen to Kevin Ware induce top high school players now to say, look, I'm going to skip even a year of college because if I get hurt, I've got nothing to show for it?

-NOCERA: There's two answers to that question.
-The first answer is that the big boys don't really need the NCAA, but the second reason is they do run a heck of a good tournament.
-They cannot come to Atlanta, as I am this week - this is the first Final Four I've ever been to; it'll probably be the last Final Four I've ever been to - and not be impressed with the way they manage this tournament.
+NOCERA: Ah, there's two answers to that question.
+The first answer is that the big boys don't really need the NCAA.
+But the second - reason is, they do run a heck of a good tournament.
+You cannot come to Atlanta, as I am this week - this is the first Final Four I've ever been to; it'll probably be the last Final Four I've ever been to - and not be impressed with the way they manage this tournament.
 It's really a lot of fun.
-I went to the show practices on Friday and sat in some of the interviews, and there's no question that the tournament itself is very exciting.
+I went to the show practices on Friday, and sat in some of the interviews, and there's no question that the tournament itself is very exciting.

 NOCERA: Thanks for having me, Scott.
 Transcript provided by NPR, Copyright NPR.